Karnataka State Rural Development and Panchayat Raj University

 Karnataka State Rural Development and Panchayat Raj University (KSRDPRU) is a state university located at Gadag district, Karnataka, India.
 It was established in 2016 by the Government of Karnataka under the Karnataka State Rural Development and Panchayat Raj University Act, 2016 to focus on education towards rural development.

-History

-The decision of the Government of Karnataka to set up the university was announced in July 2013.
-An expert committee was constituted in December 2013, which was supposed to submit its recommendations in May 2014.
-However, the report was only submitted in February 2015.
-The Karnataka State Rural Development and Panchayat Raj University Bill, 2016 was passed in the Karnataka Legislative Assembly in March 2016, and in the Karnataka Legislative Council in July 2016.
-The university was inaugurated in March 2018 by chief minister Siddaramaiah, and started operating from the district administration building.
-400 acres of land and ₹169 crore were provided by the government of Karnataka for constructing a permanent campus.

-The first vice-chancellor (VC) of the university was B. Thimme Gowda, formerly VC of Bangalore University, which was in office until he retired in March 2018.
+The first vice-chancellor (VC) of the university was B. Thimme Gowda, formerly VC of Bangalore University, who remained in office until he retired in March 2018.
 In May 2020, Vishnukant S. Chatpalli was appointed VC.
+In July 2026, Suresh V. Nadagoudar was appointed vice-chancellor of the university by the Governor of Karnataka.